Firings come at a tough time for the big morning shows

 There’s little room for error in getting the right chemistry among groups of TV hosts.
 One news industry executive who asked for anonymity because he does business with NBC said that “chemistry is the single most important thing" in getting viewers to become regulars.
 "If they [the TV personalities] don’t like each other, it will not work," the executive said.
 "Television is a very transparent business.”

 After she left the sofa, the ratings for "Today" dropped.
-By May of 2013, “Good Morning America” took the number-one slot that “Today” had held for two decades.
-While ABC's show is typically tops in viewers, “Today” wins among the 25-54 year old set that are most important to advertisers.
+By May of 2013, “Good Morning America” took the No 1 slot that “Today” had held for two decades.
+While ABC's show is typically tops in viewers, “Today” wins among the 25- to 54-year-old set that is most important to advertisers.

 Henry Schafer, executive vice president at Marketing Evaluations, said that while Lauer was a very recognizable personality, his Q score — a measure of his popularity among the public — has trended down from a peak in 2007.